 Updating compute environments

 After you create a compute environment that uses EC2 resources, you can update many of the settings of the compute environment directly.
-However, changing some of the settings requires that the instances in the compute environment be replaced by AWS Batch.
+However, changing some of the settings requires that AWS Batch replace the instances in the compute environment.

 AWS Batch has two update mechanisms.
 The first is a scaling update where instances are added or removed from the compute environment.
 The second is an infrastructure update where the instances in the compute environment are replaced.
 An infrastructure update takes much longer than a scaling update.